Wednesday, December 24, 2014

 🎄🎄🎄🎄The Christmas Sprit of fun

 I went to town early this morning to do some last-minute Christmas Shopping.
-I took my sister-in-law so she could do her last-minute shopping and not have to drive in this crazy Christmas traffic.
-We went to Wal-mart, Walgreens, Regency Square Mall, the Blue Door, YMCA and ate lunch at Chick-fil-A. Stopped at Foodland for a buttermilk pie for my Christmas brunch for tomorrow and all before 1P.M.
-All Done!!!!!!!!!! with one to wrap.
+I took my sister-in-law so she could do her last-minute shopping without having to drive through this crazy Christmas traffic.
+We visited Walmart, Walgreens, Regency Square Mall, The Blue Door, and the YMCA, and ate lunch at Chick-fil-A. I stopped at Foodland for a buttermilk pie for my Christmas brunch tomorrow, all before 1 P.M.
+All done!
+With one to wrap.

-Buttermilk Pie after party on Saturday
+Buttermilk Pie after the party on Saturday

-The man stooped in front of my friend she was afraid his bottom might go off!!!!!!!
+The man stooped in front of my friend, she was afraid his bottom might go off!!!!!!!

 KGB Band- Hugh with Chimney Hat